Skin Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Skin Cancer

 - Skin exam: A doctor or nurse checks the skin for bumps or spots that look abnormal in color, size, shape, or texture.

-- Biopsy: All or part of the abnormal-looking growth is cut from the skin and viewed under a microscope by a pathologist to check for signs of cancer.
-There are three main types of skin biopsies:
+- Skin biopsy: All or part of the abnormal-looking growth is cut from the skin and viewed under a microscope by a pathologist to check for signs of cancer.
+There are four main types of skin biopsies:

 - Shave biopsy: A sterile razor blade is used to "shave-off" the abnormal-looking growth.